Problem: What do I look for when a capacitor is bad? My Air Conditioner unit will not do anything!

 What to look for when a capacitor is bad:

 The Air conditioner outdoor unit will not come on.
 Either the outdoor fan does not run, the compressor does not run, or both the fan and the compressor do not run.
 You have checked and reset your circuit breaker.
 The outdoor unit still does not come on.
-You can here a little humming sound inside the unit which is the low voltage contactor humming.
+You can hear a little humming sound inside the unit which is the low voltage contactor humming.
 Please pull the disconnect and disconnect the power to your outdoor air conditioning unit.

 “MFD” and “UF” mean the same thing, “Microfarad”.
-Many times you will see an “UF” rating on the capacitor instead of “MFD.”
+Many times you will see a “UF” rating on the capacitor instead of “MFD.”
 Yes, these two abbreviations mean the same.
 Most of the time you can tell that a capacitor is bad because it will be swollen up.
 Please see the picture below for the comparison between a good and bad dual run capacitor.
 We call them dual because the capacitor helps run both the fan and the compressor.
 If you have any questions please email us anytime or comment below.
 Our email address is: firstname.lastname@example.org

 *Tip: When identifying the capacitor that you have, you might see the rating stated in “MFD” or “UF.”
 “MFD” and “UF” mean microfarad rating and mean the same.
 Below we have some pictures of bad round and oval capacitors.
 Sometimes capacitors are weak and need to be replaced.
 If you do not have a capacitor tester…I would suggest taking the capacitor to an appliance parts supplier and ask them if they would be kind enough to test the capacitor for you.
 Please click here if you are interested is seeing the over 80 different capacitors we sell.
 We would love to help you out and have your business!